 The molasses sugar cookies are perfectly round cookies that are super moist thanks to shortening and molasses in the dough.
 This recipe makes 72 cookies, so it's perfect for a large party or gathering!

 I really do enjoy baking Christmas cookies.
 Each holiday season, I love to peruse cookbooks and Pinterest to find inspiration for new cookie ideas.
-When I was growing up, my mom and I used to bake several batches of cookies each Christmas.
-One of my favorites were called ting-a-lings, which are basically chow mein noodles mixed with melted chocolate and dried in little clumps—trust me, they're delicious!
 There’s always a reason to bake cookies around the holiday season—work Christmas parties, cookie swaps, the list could be endless!

 I'm quite firm about using real butter for all my baking recipes, but molasses cookies are the one exception.
 Using shortening will give this cookie its chewiness so I'd recommend NOT to substitute with butter.